-- Relies on the security provided by TLS encrypted connections and uses a protocol with built-in defenses against man-in-the-middle attacks.
+- Relies on the security provided by TLS encrypted connections and uses a protocol to protect against on-path or in-transfer attacks.

 - Splits the server into two logical roles: (1) authorization server and (2) resource server.
 This separation fits naturally with enterprises where authorization concerns are spread across many servers responsible for different types of resources.